-For the detailing part and capturing those mosaics, Canon PowerShot G3 X is a smart choice as it gives a huge dot resolution of 1,620,000.
+For the detailed part and capturing those mosaics, Canon PowerShot G3 X is a smart choice as it gives a huge dot resolution of 1,620,000.

 G3 X is designed to be used by both the beginners and the prosumers.
 Its easy to handle menu is a breeze, once you get a hold of it.
 The image processor is a premium Digic 6.

-If you are in search for the 4K video recording, then I’m afraid that may not be possible with the G3 X, but on the other hand it can shoot in full HD, though the noise can be bit intrusive if you ask me.
+If you are in search of the 4K video recording, then I’m afraid that may not be possible with the G3 X, but on the other hand, it can shoot in full HD, though the noise can be a bit intrusive if you ask me.